kamaleshwaran969496/kamaleshwaran969496/README.md

 ### ⚡ Power & Communication Improvements (Upcoming)
 ✔️ Continuation of the Edge Intelligence-based Smart Soldier Safety Monitoring System.
-✔️ Power stability using Lithium-ion battery with voltage regulator and battery protection (BMS).
+✔️ Power stability using Lithium-ion battery with AMS1117-3.3V Voltage regulator module and TP4056 Battery Protection (BMS) module.
-✔️ Preventing damage due to voltage fluctuations in embedded systems.
+✔️ These AMS1117-3.3V and TP4056 module is to prevent damage due to voltage fluctuations caused by Lithium-ion battery.
 ✔️ Secure LoRa communication using data encryption.
 ✔️ Focus on low-power and reliable deployment.